ejaycoleman/monitoring/README.md

 /User - The page whenere users can change their preferences (For types of notification they recieve)
 /Navigation.js - An overarching component, displaying the navigation at the top and page at the bottom, providing from authentication logic
 /index.js - Initialises connections (socket and https) with the backend

+## Backend File Structure (/backend)
+/src/server.js - Initialises the backend, providing a prisma endpoint and configures the cronjobs (such as reading executions)
+/src/schema.graphql - The schema used by the backend (providing various queries, mutations and entities to be used at localhost:4000)
+/src/context.js - Used for authentication
+/src/resolvers - Contains the logic for each type of commmand on the backend.
+Mutation.js and Query.js provide mutation and query logic retrospectively, while the rest provide logic as to how entities are related (allowing nested queries)
+/prisma/schema.prisma - The schema for the database.
+Prisma will generate a database in accordance to this schema
+/ingress - directory where executions are written
+/archive - directory for storing recorded executions